mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

+* New: Introduce a new naming scheme for site components
-* Improve: Use frontend style as editor style.
+* Improve: Use frontend style as editor style
-* Improve: Change array notation.
+* Improve: Change array notation
+* Improve: Move site component files to a new position.
-* Bugfix: Use correct gap on core/media-text block when stacked on mobile.
+* Bugfix: Use correct gap on core/media-text block when stacked on mobile

 ### Previous changes